Godleague/cse140-assignments/p4/README.md

 [pacai.student.capture.py](https://github.com/edulinq/pacai/blob/v2.0.1/pacai/student/capture.py).

-Every team must have a unique name, consisting only of ASCII letters and digits (any other characters, including whitespace, will be ignored).
+Every team must have a unique name, consisting only of [alphanumeric](https://en.wikipedia.org/wiki/Alphanumericals) characters (any other characters, including whitespace, will be not allowed).

 Instructions for forming groups (using Google Forms) will be posted on Canvas in the lead-up to the assignment.
 You must submit your team info (team name, motto and list of members).